-CTA, the Federal Transit Authority (FTA) and Loyola University, with the help of Senator Dick Durbin, are working together to rebuild the Loyola station on the CTA Red Line.
+CTA, the Federal Transit Authority (FTA) and Loyola University, with the help of Senator Dick Durbin, worked together to rebuild the Loyola station on the CTA Red Line.

-The project will stabilize existing infrastructure, upgrade the existing station and redirect pedestrian traffic away from the mid-block Sheridan Road crossing in front of the station for improved safety.
-The main entrance will be relocated slightly north, along the embankment, to allow for a new pedestrian plaza and a more inviting path in and out of the station, with better visibility.
+The project helped stabilize existing infrastructure, upgrade the existing station and redirected pedestrian traffic away from the mid-block Sheridan Road crossing in front of the station for improved safety.
+The main entrance was relocated slightly north, along the embankment, to allow for a new pedestrian plaza and a more inviting path in and out of the station, with better visibility.

-The project will provide customers using the upgraded Loyola station with a bright, new ground-level station house with safer, more convenient access from the new plaza north of the station, as well as from Loyola Avenue on the west side of the station.
-The project will also rehabilitate the viaduct across Sheridan Road, providing concrete repairs, new trackwork and brighter lighting.
+The project upgraded Loyola station with a bright, new ground-level station house with safer, more convenient access from the new plaza north of the station, as well as from Loyola Avenue on the west side of the station.
+The project also rehabilitated the viaduct across Sheridan Road, providing concrete repairs, new trackwork and brighter lighting.

-Work will be performed by contractor Kiewit Infrastructure, who won the $5.7 million contract for these improvements through a competitive bid process.
+Work was performed by contractor Kiewit Infrastructure, who won the $5.7 million contract for these improvements through a competitive bid process.

-The current Loyola station was built in 1980-82, and was among the first CTA stations to be equipped with an elevator.
+The Loyola station was rebuilt in 1980-82, and was among the first CTA stations to be equipped with an elevator.

-Work to renovate the station and viaduct began in August 2012 and is expected to be complete by mid-2013.
+Work to renovate the station and viaduct began in August 2012 and was complete by mid-2013.

 On this page:

-As a result of the project, the Loyola station will receive the following improvements to benefit our customers:
+As a result of the project, the Loyola station received the following improvements to benefit our customers:

 - A renovated, modern station house facing a new plaza on the north side of the embankment.
-The improved station house will include:
+The improved station house includes:

 - A new front entranceway